The Hubble Constant in the Axi-Higgs Universe: and in the Axi-Higgs Universe

 \section{$\mathbf{H_0}$ and $\mathbf{S_8}$ in the Axi-Higgs Universe}

-Despite the sharing of $m_e$ as a free parameter in the recombination epoch, the axi-Higgs model is essentially different from the $\Lambda$CDM+$m_e$ model, due to the impacts of the time-varying state of $a$, that is, as dark energy (DE) in the early universe and as DM in the late universe.
-For example, the $a$ evolution causes a positive shift to $v$ during $z > z_a$ and then brings it back to its today's value later~\cite{Fung:2021wbz}.
-In contrast, such a mechanism is lacking for the $\Lambda$CDM+$m_e$ model~\cite{Ade:2014zfo,Hart:2019dxi}.
-These impacts raise the $H_0$ value to a level higher than what the $\Lambda$CDM+$m_e$ model allows.
-The Hubble flow here is determined as
+Despite the sharing of $m_e$ as a free parameter in the recombination epoch, the axi-Higgs model is essentially different from $\Lambda$CDM+$m_e$, due to the impacts of the time-varying axion field.
+According to~\cite{Ade:2014zfo, Hart:2017ndk}, an upward shift of $m_e$ will reduce the cross section of Thomson scattering ($\propto m_e^{-2}$) and modify various atomic processes crucial to recombination.
+It thus increases $z_*$ and decreases the comoving sound horizon and damping scale at $z_*$.
+The axion evolution here causes a positive shift to $v$ or $m_e$ at $z > z_a$ and then brings it back later to its today's value~\cite{Fung:2021wbz}.
+In contrast, such a mechanism is lacking for $\Lambda$CDM+$m_e$~\cite{Ade:2014zfo, Hart:2017ndk}.
+Moreover, the axion at $z < z_a$ tends to reduce the comoving diameter distance, because of its contribution to $H(z)$.
+This provides extra flexibility to resolve the impacts of varying $H_0$ on the CMB scale parameters.
+As to be shown below, a combination of these effects raises $H_0$ to a value higher than what the $\Lambda$CDM+$m_e$ model allows, without breaking our knowledge on the today's electron.